SteveMayze/HackMake_KiCADBasics/README.md

 ## The Repository
 This repository will contain the files developed to support the presentation.
 There are two models.
 One for the first part of the presentation.
-This is a reference model as it is envisaged to create this model from scratch durint the presentation.
+This is a reference model as it is envisaged to create this model from scratch during the presentation.
 The second model is distributed over several directories.
 Each representing specific steps.
 The idea here is as follows

 1. Provides neat falback points